RevivalTeam/Genisys0.14/README.md

 * Our leaders are **@ishitatsuyuki** and **@jasonczc**

 ### License
-Most of the code in this repository was written by the PocketMine team and is licensed under GPLv3.
-Some AI is proprietary, copying is prohibited.
+Most codes are made by PocketMine team and licensed under GPLv3.
+Some AI is proprietary, copy is prohibited.

 ### Official Development Documentation
 [Genisys Official Development Documentation Page](http://docs.mcper.cn/en-US/)

 ### Features
 * Performance optimization (Let 100+ players join in a server)
-* Bug fixes in PocketMine-MP
+* Bug fix in PocketMine-MP
 * Weather
 * Experience
 * More Effects